isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ``ip-reservations-unique`` is a boolean parameter that defaults to ``true``, which forbids the specification of more than one reservation for the same lease in a given subnet.
-Setting this parameter to "false" allows such reservations to be created both in the Kea configuration file and in the host database backend, via the ``host-cmds`` hook library.
+Setting this parameter to ``false`` allows such reservations to be created both in the Kea configuration file and in the host database backend, via the ``host-cmds`` hook library.